Passport: Improving Automated Formal Verification Using Identifiers

-Tools that learn from proof corpora to suggest partial or complete proof scripts have just begun to show their promise.
-The powerful logical systems beneath proof assistants, together with the stylistic conventions followed by communities of proof developers, bring richness to the data in these corpora.
-But this richness remains little exploited, with most work thus far focusing on architecture rather than on how to make the most of the proof data.
+Formally verifying system properties is one of the most effective ways of improving system quality, but its high manual effort requirements often render it prohibitively expensive.
+Tools that automate formal verification, by learning from proof corpora to suggest proofs, have just begun to show their promise.
+These tools are effective because of the richness of the data the proof corpora contain.
+This richness comes from the stylistic conventions followed by communities of proof developers, together with the powerful logical systems beneath proof assistants.
+However, this richness remains underexploited, with most work thus far focusing on architecture rather than on how to make the most of the proof data.

-We develop \toolname, a fully-automated proof-synthesis tool that encodes one additional aspect of that rich proof data: identifiers.
-In particular, \toolname enriches a proof-synthesis model for Coq with information about local variables, global definitions, and inductive constructor names, encoding each of these identifier categories in three different ways.
-We compare \toolname to three existing proof-synthesis tools which share similar architecture, ASTactic, Tac, and Tok.
-In head-to-head comparisons, \toolname automatically proves 29\% more theorems than the best-performing of these prior tools.
-Combining the three prior tools enhanced with \toolname's identifier information automatically proves 38\% more theorems than without that information.
-Finally, together, these prior tools and \toolname models enhanced with identifier information prove 45\% more theorems than the prior tools alone.
-In the course of building \toolname, we encountered and overcame significant challenges unique to building machine-learning-based proof-synthesis tools.
-We discuss these challenges and suggest potential solutions to support other researchers building such tools.
+In this paper, we develop \toolname, a fully-automated proof-synthesis tool that systematically explores how to most effectively exploit one aspect of that proof data: identifiers. \toolname enriches a predictive Coq model used by proof-synthesis tools with three new encoding mechanisms for identifiers: category vocabulary indexing, subword sequence modeling, and path elaboration.
+We compare \toolname to three existing base tools which \toolname can enhance: ASTactic, Tac, and Tok.
+In head-to-head comparisons, \toolname automatically proves 29\% more theorems than the best-performing of these base tools.
+Combining the three \toolname-enhanced tools automatically proves 38\% more theorems than the three base tools together, without \toolname's enhancements.
+Finally, together, these base tools and \toolname tools enhanced with identifier information prove 45\% more theorems than the combined base tools without \toolname's enhancements.
 Overall, our findings suggest that modeling identifiers can play a significant role in improving proof synthesis, leading to higher-quality software.